 Protect Your Freedom and Your Military Future

 When your life, career, and future are on the line, you need an experienced law firm in your corner.
-The skilled and assertive attorneys at Military Justice Attorneys have over 75 years of combined military justice experience and will zealously fight for you.
-We have defended servicemen and women facing investigations, trials, and discipline for the most serious offenses under the UCMJ and will ensure that every avenue of defense is aggressively pursued on your behalf.
-Call us today at (844) 334-5459 for a free consultation.
+The skilled and experienced attorneys at MJA have defended service members facing investigation, court-martial, and discipline for the most serious offenses under the UCMJ, including manslaughter.
+We will ensure that every avenue of defense is aggressively pursued on your behalf.
+Call us today at (843) 473-3665 for a free consultation.